dnp1204/daily-code-challenge/README.md

 ---

-## Problem 343 - Google
+## Problem 343 - Google [Difficulty: Medium]

-Given a binary search tree and a range [a, b] (inclusive), return the sum of the elements of the binary search tree within the range.
+Given a binary search tree and a range `[a, b]` (inclusive), return the sum of the elements of the binary search tree within the range.

 For example, given the following tree: